 Benefiting the Mission Firefighter’s Charitable Society, Old Car Sunday is a giant car show at Fraser River Heritage Park on Father’s Day Sunday each year.

 Father’s Day Old Car Sunday

-It costs between $10 and $15 to enter a vehicle as a participant in the car show.
+In years that the event takes place, it costs between $10 and $15 to enter a vehicle as a participant in the car show.
 There is no charge to simply attend the event and look at the cars though.
 Admission for the public is by donation.